Find Grad Schools

 Master’s Degrees in Other Legal Research & Advanced Professional Studies

 A master's degree in other legal research & advanced professional studies is offered at 44 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 34% were from an underrepresented racial-ethnic group.
-Also, 33.4% of other legal research & advanced professional studies graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 29% were students from underrepresented racial-ethnic groups.
+Also, 41.7% of other legal research & advanced professional studies graduates were international students.

 The following table shows the number of diplomas awarded in other legal research & advanced professional studies at each degree level.